EmmanuelLefevre/Mflix/README.md

 [Online Swagger Documentation](http://localhost:3000/api-doc)

 ## 🧳 MONGODB ATLAS SETUP
+As part of the Mflix ​​project, the use of MongoDB Atlas and Vercel was chosen to provide a scalable, secure, and high-performance solution tailored to the application's needs.
+MongoDB Atlas, as a managed database service in the cloud, allows for simplified management and automatic data scalability, while ensuring high availability and advanced security mechanisms.
+It also provides us with real-time monitoring and performance management tools, essential for a high-demand project like Mflix.

 **1. Create an account**

 [Link to create an account on MongoDB Atlas](https://www.mongodb.com/fr-fr/cloud/atlas/register)